gumaerc-testorg/3.22-spring-2008/content/pages/projects/thinfilms_5.md

 The crack propagating in the direction normal to the shear stress, so the load is Mode III.

 The stress required to initiate fracture for a given material will be higher in this mode than in Mode I. Mode I fracture is preceded only by linear elastic deformation.
 Mode III fracture is preceded by macroscopic yielding.
-The Gc values (fracture toughness) for Mode III fracture are typically higher than for Mode I and Mode II fracture as a result of increased crack tip blunting (which raises ρ) and greater values of ε.
+The G{{< sub "c" >}} values (fracture toughness) for Mode III fracture are typically higher than for Mode I and Mode II fracture as a result of increased crack tip blunting (which raises ρ) and greater values of ε.

 {{< anchor "ref" >}}{{< /anchor >}}References
 ---------------------------------------------